milo2012/pathbrute/README.md

 # pathbrute
 Pathbrute

 Pathbrute is a DirB/Dirbuster type of tool designed to brute force directories and files names on web/application servers.
 However, it has some new tricks.
+It is no longer a dumb directories/files brute force tool if you use the -v and -i option.

 Some of it includes:
 1) Wordlists from Exploit databases and Metasploit
 2) Identify interesting URLs eventhough websites return HTTP status code 200 for all URI paths.